BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Introduction

 \section{Introduction}

-Recent years have seen increasing interest in building AI-enabled systems that not only accurate, but also trustworthy and capable of explaining their actions.
-Explainable AI (XAI) methods can be classified by various criteria \cite[Chpt.~2.2]{molnar_interpretable_2020}, e.g., model-specific vs model-agnostic, local (instance-wise) vs global (entire model) or intrinsic vs post-hoc.
-While readers may refer to \cite{huang_survey_2020,adadi_peeking_2018} for a review, we confine ourselves in this paper on using local surrogate models for explaining individual predictions of black-box AI/machine-learning (ML) models, and present a novel Bayesian modification on the most popular method in this category -- Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro_why_2016}.
-Despite the success of LIME, it has several disadvantages among which, in this work, we mainly aim to address the lack of \emph{consistency in repeated explanations of a single prediction} and \emph{robustness to kernel settings}.
-We argue these are among the most desirable properties in building trust in AI.
+A key challenge to wide adoption of AI methods is their perceived lack of transparency.
+The black-box nature of many AI methods means they do not provide human users with direct explanations of their predictions.
+This led to growing interest in Explainable AI (XAI) -- a research field that aims at improving the trust and transparency of AI.
+Explainable AI (XAI) methods can be classified by various criteria \citep[Chpt.~2.2]{molnar_interpretable_2020}, such as model-specific vs model-agnostic or local (instance-wise) vs global (entire model).
+Readers are referred to \citep{huang_survey_2020,adadi_peeking_2018} for a comprehensive review.

-The inconsistency of LIME, where different explanations can be generated for the same prediction, has been identified as a critical issue by, e.g. \cite{zafer_dlime_2019,shankara_alime_2019}.
-It is caused by the randomness in the perturbed samples (of the instance under explanation) used for the training of local surrogate models, and naturally a smaller sample size leads to greater noise of such randomness.
-The inconsistency creates distrust, e.g., in medical domain where consistency is highly required \cite{zafer_dlime_2019}.
-Even worse, for applications with strict efficiency constraints (e.g., robotics missions), the perturbed sample size has to be restricted resulting in a more severe inconsistency issue.
+In this work, we focus on the class of XAI methods using local surrogate models for explaining individual predictions -- specifically, we develop a novel Bayesian extension to the most popular method in this category: Local Interpretable Model-agnostic Explanations (LIME) \citep{ribeiro_why_2016}.
+Despite its very considerable success in both research and practice, LIME has several weaknesses, the most significant of which are the lack of \emph{consistency in repeated explanations of a single prediction} and \emph{robustness to kernel settings}.
+Meanwhile, higher \textit{explanation fidelity} is also expected in many settings.
+Arguably, these three properties are among the most desirable for an XAI method to have.